PintTheDragon/powercord-scream/README.md

 # Scream
 Scream is a powercord module to let you scream with a message!
 To use it, put the plugin in your plugins folder.
-Also you can automatically see what people scream.
-AahaAhAAAHhAahaaAHAaAhhaAhAAAHahAhAAahaA
+Also you can automatically see what people scream. hhAHAahaAhAAAHhAahaaAHAaAhhaAhAAAHahAhAAahaA

 ## Commands
 Remember, all of these commands need to start with your powercord command prefix (replace ``.`` with whatever your prefix is)!